Gedsh/InviZible/README.md

 ## Android application for Internet privacy and security

-*Protect your device from dangerous sites, get rid of annoying ads, get access to blocked resources in your country*
+*Keep privacy, protect your device from dangerous sites, block ads, get access to blocked Internet resources*

-**InviZible Pro** includes a well-known modules **DNSCrypt**, **Tor** , **Purple I2P**.
+**InviZible Pro** includes well-known modules such as **DNSCrypt, Tor, Purple I2P**.
 They are used to achieve maximum security, privacy and comfortable use of the Internet.
-This application is designed for Android devices with **Root access** .

-Just press a three buttons in **InviZible Pro** , and you turn from a simple user to an invisible one, which is very difficult to find, block, impose on you unnecessary products and services in the form of ubiquitous advertising.
+Start three modules of **InviZible Pro**, and you will transform from an ordinary user to the invisible, which is very difficult to track, block, impose on you unnecessary products and services in the form of ubiquitous advertising.

 ### DNSCrypt
 * Encrypts DNS requests
 * Protects against DNS spoofing
 * Blocks ads *
-* Protects against dangerous and phishing sites *
+* Protects against dangerous and malicious sites *
 * Can block "adult" sites *
 * Hides visited sites from your provider
-* Prevents some types of resource locks
+* Prevents some types of resource blocks
-* Open source
+* Open-source

 **Depending on the selected dnscrypt server*

 ### Tor
 * Encrypts Internet traffic
-* Prevents sites locking
+* Prevents sites blocking
 * Can provide privacy and anonymity
 * Provides access to "onion" sites
-* Open source
+* Open-source

 ### Purple I2P
 * Encrypts Internet traffic
 * Provides access to the hidden anonymous network Invisible Internet and "i2p" sites
-* Open source
+* Open-source

-In order to start using **InviZible Pro** , it is enough to have an android phone **with root access**.
+To start using **InviZible Pro**, it is enough to have an android phone.
-Just run all three modules and turn into Internet invisible person.
-However, if you want to get full control over the program and your Internet connection - no problem!
+Just run all three modules and enjoy safe and comfortable Internet surfing.
+However, if you want to get full control over the application and your Internet connection - no problem!
-Provides access to a large number of both simple and professional settings.
+Provided access to a large number of both simple and professional settings.
-You can flexibly configure **InviZible Pro** itself , as well as its modules - **DNSCrypt** , **Tor** and **Purple I2P** , to satisfy the most non-standard requirements.
+You can flexibly configure **InviZible Pro** itself, as well as its modules - **DNSCrypt**, **Tor** and **Purple I2P**, to satisfy the most non-standard requirements.

-**InviZible Pro** - all-in-one program.
-After installing its, you can easy delete all your VPN applications and ad blockers.
+**InviZible Pro** is an all-in-one application.
+After installation, you can remove all of your VPN applications and ad blockers.
  In most cases, **InviZible Pro** works better, more stable, faster than free VPNs.
- Does not contain ads, bloatware code and does not spy upon the users.
+ It does not contain ads, bloatware code and does not spy upon the users.

 ### Why InviZible Pro is better than other similar applications:
-* There are no analogues)))
+* There are no analogs)))
-* The only one application that provides handy use of **DNSCrypt** on Android.
+* The only application that provides handy use of **DNSCrypt** on Android.
 * It is often more stable than the Orbot application, which also uses the Tor network.
 * Much more handy than the official **Purple I2P** client
 * Qualitatively removes most ads, thereby saving Internet traffic.
 * You can configure parental controls to protect children from "adult" sites
-* Allows you to easily and flexibly configure which sites and applications will open through **Tor**, for anonymity or bypassing locks
+* Allows you to easily and flexibly configure which sites and applications will open through **Tor**, for anonymity or bypassing blocks
-* Can turn your phone, or Android TV set-top box into a Wi-Fi access point - safe and without ads, which can be used by any phone, without root access
+* Can transform your phone, or Android TV set-top box into a Wi-Fi access point - safe and without ads, which can be used by any phone, without root access
 * Optimized interface for set-top boxes
-* Replaces several programs - various VPNs, ad blockers, other tools to achieve privacy and anonymity.
+* Replaces several apps - various VPNs, ad blockers, other tools to achieve privacy and anonymity.
-* Successfully combines **DNSCrypt**, **Tor**, **Purple I2P** functions; to visit sites anonymously and without advertising, for example
+* Successfully combines **DNSCrypt**, **Tor**, **Purple I2P** features; to visit sites anonymously and without advertising, for example
-* Totally free
+* Free and open-source

 ## Compatibility

-**InviZible Pro** can be used only on **rooted devices**.
+**InviZible Pro** can be used both with a rooted and non-rooted device.
+Please visit the [wiki](https://github.com/Gedsh/InviZible/wiki) to find out how to use it.

-Depending on rooting method and device specifics application can be incompatible with some android phones.
+Depending on the rooting method and device specifics, an application may be incompatible with some android phones.

 ## Support